ROCm/hipCollections/README.md

 `mkdir build && cd build && cmake .. `

+**Note**: This will per default build the tests for CDNA architectures (gfx9**) and for wave front size 64.
+If you like to use hipCo on gfx1100 with wavefront size 32, you will currently have to enable the compile time option `USE_WARP_SIZE_32` and compile explicitly for this architecture *only*:

+`cmake -DUSE_WARPSIZE_32=1 -DCMAKE_HIP_ARCHITECTURES=gfx1100 .. && make -j`

+It is presently not possible to compile the unit tests at the same time for multiple architectures that use different default wavefront sizes (e.g., gfx90a and gfx1100).

 # Current Limitations
 - No support for Windows.
 - No support for CUDA backend of HIP has been added yet.
 - Only static_set, static_map and static_multimap containers are supported.
+- Wavefront sizes 32 and 64 cannot both be used at the same time in a single binary.